SciSpectator/BioGenVariate/README.md

 This mode uses a local AI agent (gemma2:9b) to automatically analyze the rich text metadata of each sample and extract structured information.
 It's the fastest and most efficient method for labeling large datasets where manual entry is impractical.

-To dramatically speed up the analysis, the tool processes samples in parallel using multiple "workers."
-Think of it like hiring four separate assistants to work on the same task simultaneously.
-The application automatically creates four workers, dividing the total number of samples among them.
-Each worker is responsible for classifying 25% of the dataset, allowing multiple samples to be processed at once.
+To speed up the analysis, the tool processes samples in parallel using multiple "workers."
+The number of workers is dynamically adjusted based on your dataset size (up to a maximum of 20) to ensure optimal performance.

 How to Use It